-- 5. Students whose accounts are in arrears will not be allowed to register for additional courses. - 6.
-Tuition and fees for College After Hours (elective) courses must be paid at the time of registration for those courses if financial aid has already been disbursed for the term and is not enough to cover the additional cost. - 7.
-All tuition and fees must be paid before a student can re-enter Oklahoma Wesleyan University. - 8.
+- 5. Students whose accounts are in arrears will not be allowed to register for additional courses. \See Policy PL 115-407 Veterans Benefits and Transition Act of 2018 - 6.
+Tuition and fees for College After Hours (elective) courses must be paid at the time of registration for those courses if financial aid has already been disbursed for the term and there is a credit balance to cover the additional cost. - 7.
+All tuition and fees must be paid before a student can re-enter OKWU. - 8.
 The issuing of transcripts and release of diplomas are contingent upon the student account being paid in full.
 This includes all tuition, all fees, and any late fees and/or penalties. - 9.
-Students will be charged full tuition when a course is retaken. - 10.
-Students who fail to pay balances can be financially withdrawn.
+Students will be charged full tuition and fees when a course is retaken. - 10.
+Students who fail to pay balances can be financially withdrawn and any unpaid balance can be sent to collections.